 I guess it is for this reason that people take a break from work and go on a holiday to the beach, the lake, or the mountains.
-Or why I (many times) healed my broken heart by the rice fields in Ubud; or how I felt a strange sense of relief after such a tumultuous relationships just by spending hours sitting surrounded by the trees, birds, and squirrels of Delhi’s Qutb Minar.
+Or why I (many times) healed my broken heart by the rice fields in Ubud; or how I felt a strange sense of relief after such a tumultuous relationship just by spending hours sitting surrounded by the trees, birds, and squirrels of Delhi’s Qutb Minar.

 The Healing Power of Water

 For the Balinese, water has always been respected for its cleansing property.
-May it be flowing as a river, pouring down as rain, or sprouted from a spring—water is considered a holy element that brings forth life, and is mindfully preserved.
+May it be flowing like a river, pouring down as rain, or sprouted from a spring—water is considered a holy element that brings forth life, and is mindfully preserved.

-Each and every traditional procession and ceremony in Balinese villages included water or in Balinese, tirta, as one of its most essential elements.
+Every traditional procession and ceremony in Balinese villages included water or in Balinese, tirta, as one of its most essential elements.
 It represents a life-giving force, a purifying agent, a blessing.

 One of the Balinese traditional purification ceremonies, melukat, resembled a river-bathing activity.
 A Balinese priest would lead a purification ceremony in a resplendent location at a confluence of rivers and waterfalls—where participants would undergo a series of rituals, including praying, bathing, and soaking themselves in a stream.

 The palm-leaf scripture of Manawa Dharmasastra stated that the purification ceremony is for ‘the body to be cleansed with water, the mind to be cleansed with honesty, the soul to be cleansed with knowledge, and the reason to be cleansed with wisdom.’